whmccabe8/Library-Management-System/README.md

 Represents a book in the library with the collection of ISBN, Title, Author, Genre, Publication Date, and Availibilty Status

 ### Library:
-Handles all library transactions such as checking out, returning, reserving, and renewing books.
-Also helps to process overdue books and calculate fines.
+Handles all library transactions such as checking out and returning books.

 ### Inventory:
 Manages the collections of books within the library.
 Provides the method for adding, removing, and updating books information.